 When it comes to the entertainment industry in New Zealand, we have some heavy hitters that stack up on the world stage.
 From films to festivals, Broadway shows to local TV classics, we punch well above our weight.
 But it’s not often we get to look at the driving force behind some of our best talent, and the people making sure we know all about them.

 For our next People of Asuwere we catch up with Chris Henry, publicist to some of New Zealand’s biggest stars.
-Chris is the founder of 818 and the brand new social partnership agency Social Partners.
+Chris is the founder of 818 and the brand new social partnership agency People of Influence.
 818 is a boutique entertainment PR agency who have worked on projects from Dan Carters recently released ‘A Perfect 10’, The Breaker Upperers, What We Do In The Shadows and Hunt for the Wilderpeople, alongside Broadway Theatre hits Matilda and Aladdin the Musical, and the music festivals Rhythm and Vines, Spring City and Festival X, just to name a few.

 - Thanks for joining us Chris, firstly, you claim to be boutique but the names you are working with are anything but, how has the road of Chris Henry lead to the stellar reputation 818 has in the entertainment and PR industry today?

 That is very kind of you to say!
 I sort of fell into PR after having some time off overseas working on superyachts and came back to NZ and ended up getting a job at Shortland Street.
 It was the best place to start as the show is just so massive and the talent so well-known so I learnt an incredible amount.
 Fast forward the beginning of 2014 I had just finished running the PR on X Factor NZ and decided to open the business firstly as a one man band.
 But the real growth came when I started to take on staff and that really has been the secret to the businesses success, having amazing people who believe in your vision on your team and want to see it succeed as much as you do.
 It’s the best feeling.